Relocation Guide · Last updated 3 June 2026

 Employment: What British Citizens Need to Know

 If you intend to work remotely for a UK or non-Gibraltar employer while living in Gibraltar, the situation is more nuanced.
 You would be a Gibraltar resident employed by a company outside Gibraltar.
 This has implications for both Gibraltar tax (you are taxed on worldwide income as a resident) and potentially your employer's obligations.
-If your employer is not registered in Gibraltar, they are unlikely to operate Gibraltar payroll, which means you may need to handle your tax affairs via self-assessment.
-The employer's UK PAYE deductions may need to stop once you are no longer UK-resident.
-Tax residency advice from a Gibraltar accountant is strongly recommended before making this move.
+If your employer is not registered in Gibraltar, they are unlikely to operate Gibraltar payroll, which means you may need to handle your tax affairs via self-assessment, and the employer's UK PAYE deductions may need to stop once you are no longer UK-resident.
+Tax advice from a Gibraltar accountant is strongly recommended before making this move.

 Tax in Gibraltar: The Numbers That Make People Move